-We’ve round-up five of the best from the industry and put them into a test for you to determine their unique features, advantages, performance and which rises from the rest.
+For gardeners, homemakers, DIY enthusiasts, and even the pros, we’ve sifted through the market through hours of research and we’ve rounded up five of the best trench shovels in the industry and put them into a test for you to determine their unique features, advantages, performance and which rises from the rest.

 |Shovel||Handle Length||Blade Size||Weight|